public-apis/public-apis/CONTRIBUTING.md

 ## Pull Request Guidelines

-* Never put an update/new version of an API that is already listed, the old version of the API gets deprecated.
+* Never add an updated/new version of an API that is already listed; the old version of the API gets deprecated.
 * Continue to follow the alphabetical ordering that is in place per section.
 * Each table column should be padded with one space on either side.
 * The Description should not exceed 100 characters.